dddExperiments/PhotosynthDownloader/README.md

   The behind the scene issue is that official zip are using '\\' as path separator instead of '/'.
   I've updated the viewer to support both '\\' and '/' zip path separator.
 - Downloading panorama is not implemented by this downloader (only ps1/ps2).
+- Synth downloading can fail with ETIMEDOUT error -> just retry downloading: it will resume exactly were it stopped.

 Please use responsively.